Top 10 Open Day tips

 24 hours in Oxford

-If you are lucky enough to stay in Oxford the night before the Open Days (maybe even in an Oxford college), make the most of it by sampling student life with a visit to G&Ds for waffles or maybe catching a show at the Oxford Playhouse.
+If you are lucky enough to stay in Oxford the night before the Open Days (maybe even in an Oxford college), make the most of it by sampling student life by heading out to a café or maybe catching a show at the Oxford Playhouse.
 Don't stay out too late though, because being first in the city means you can get ahead of the crowds.

 |9:00 or 10:00||Arrive early (these get busy!) for your course talk.
 These are not always repeated later and you should allow at least 15 minutes to walk there.|